Jussi Vasara

-Jussi Vasara (born 14 May 1987) is a retired Finnish footballer who most recently played for Finnish Veikkausliiga club Seinäjoen Jalkapallokerho.
+Jussi Aleksi Vasara (born 14 May 1987) is a retired Finnish footballer who most recently played for Finnish Veikkausliiga club Seinäjoen Jalkapallokerho.

 International career

 Vasara represented Finland U21 in the Under 21 European Championships in 2009.
 He made two crucial goals as a substitute in his U-21 debut match against Austria in the qualifying play-off second leg to take the tie into extra time.
 Vasara was chosen to the Veikkausliiga team of the Month for September 2014.
 In January 2015 he signed two-year deal with Seinäjoen Jalkapallokerho.

 Personal

 He is the younger brother of former Finland international player Vesa Vasara.